UnearthedArcana/Scales_of_Balance/README.md

   <td>+1</td>
  </tr>
 </table>
   <p>NOTE: sorcerers only get bonuses to spells up to 5th level.
-In addition, they get up to three 1 bonuses to their caster level.</p>
+In addition, they get up to four +1 bonuses to their caster level.</p>
 <table style= "width: 50%">
  <tr>
   <th>STAT </th>